 This lithium battery is half the weight of the Platinum AGM battery and with 4000 cycles at 80% DOD, it should easily last 10 years.
 It’s small, light, robust, can be mounted in any way and will work in sub-zero temperatures.

-If you’re tight on space, want to keep your weight down, want to travel to cold climates or plan to live off-grid in your van for many years to come, then this would be the top leisure battery choice for your camper.
+If you’re tight on space, want to keep your van weight down, want to travel to cold climates (like doing a ski season) or plan to live off-grid in your van for many years to come, then this would be the top leisure battery choice for your camper.

 If none of those things apply to you, then save your money and get the AGM battery instead.
 Even if you’re a heavy electricity user, you can get two AGM batteries and still have plenty of money to buy beers to put in your deliciously cold fridge!